HKUST-Aerial-Robotics/Flow-Motion-Depth/README.md

 ## The proposed dataset and tools

 Training and evaluating neural networks require large-scale high-quality data.
-Different from widely dataset from [DeMoN](https://github.com/lmb-freiburg/demon), we propose to render the dataset in GTA5 as a supplementary.
-A similiar data MVS-Synth is proposed in [DeepMVS](https://phuang17.github.io/DeepMVS/index.html), but cameras in the MVS-Synth dataset are usually located at the same places with small translations.
+Different from the widely used dataset from [DeMoN](https://github.com/lmb-freiburg/demon), we propose to render the dataset in GTA5 as a supplementary.
+A similiar data, MVS-Synth, is proposed in [DeepMVS](https://phuang17.github.io/DeepMVS/index.html).
+Cameras in the MVS-Synth dataset usually moves in small translations.
 On the other hand, the proposed GTA-SfM dataset contains images with much larger view angle changes which is more close to structure-from-motion (SfM) applications.
-Below the some sample comparision of the proposed GTA-SfM (left) and MVS-Synth (right).
+Below is the comparision of the proposed GTA-SfM (left) and MVS-Synth (right).

 <p float="left" align="center">
   <img src="fig/gta.gif" title="GTA-SfM dataset" width = "320" height="256"/>